Apex-Turbine/phoenix-doc/Components/Inputs/NIDevice.md

 - Task Name
   - Name of NI MAX task to load
   - No default, **Must** be present or component will take no action
+- Num Samples
+  - Number of samples to read from the NI task per acquisition
+  - Default, 1000

 ### Functionality